INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Education/Training/Certification

-The employee driving to/from and time spent in attendance at such training and education will be compensated at the appropriate rate of pay (either straight time or overtime).
+The employee traveling to/from and time spent in attendance at such training and education will be compensated at the appropriate rate of pay, either straight time or overtime, in accordance with the City Travel policy and FLSA regulations.

-21.2 Educational Reimbursement – Incorporation, by reference, of the Employee Policy Manual into this agreement provides for permitted continuing education reimbursement.
+21.2 Educational Reimbursement – Employee are encouraged to read and refer to the Employee Policy Manual for continuing education reimbursement guidelines.

-21.4 Scheduling - The City retains the right to alter an employee’s work schedule with fourteen calendar days’ advance notice to manage the financial and operational impacts on the Fire Department (e.g. to avoid the necessity of having to pay overtime for the purposes of this Article).
+21.4 Scheduling - The City retains the right to alter an employee’s work schedule and/or work location with fourteen (14) calendar days’ advance notice to manage the financial and operational impacts on the Fire Department (e.g. to avoid the necessity of having to pay overtime for the purposes of this Article).

-21.5 Educational Incentive – The City recognizes the value of education and has a vested interest in an employee’s higher education goals needed to advance to the next level in their career.
+21.6 Educational Incentive – The City recognizes the value of education and has a vested interest in an employee’s higher education goals needed to advance to the next level in their career.
 After successful completion of a twelve (12) month probation period, employees will be eligible for educational incentive pay.
 Employees must notify and provide proof of completion of degree requirements to Human Resources that they possess an Associate’s, Bachelor’s, or Master’s degree from an accredited college or university.
-Educational incentive pay shall be effective beginning with the next monthly payroll cycle following the employee’s written notification and approval by Human Resources.
+Educational incentive pay shall be effective beginning with the next monthly payroll cycle following the Employee's written notification and approval by Human Resources.
+The following will be the criteria for the incentive pay:

-Bachelor of Arts or Science degree in Fire Science, Emergency Medical Services, or Administration shall receive an additional 4% of the individual’s base rate of pay.
+b.
+Bachelor’s of Arts or Sciences degree in Fire Science, Emergency Medical Services, or Administration shall receive an additional 4% of the individual’s base rate of pay.

-Master of Arts or Science degree in Fire Science, Emergency Medical Services, Fire Command Administration, Public Safety, or Emergency Management and Planning and/or Administration shall receive an additional 4% of the individual’s base rate of pay.
+c.
+Master’s of Arts or Sciences degree in Fire Science, Emergency Medical Services, Fire Command Administration, Public Safety, or Emergency Management and Planning and/or Administration shall receive an additional 4% of the individual’s base rate of pay.

-21.5.1 Education incentive is limited to a maximum of one degree, regardless of the number of degrees earned.
+21.6.1 Education incentive is limited to a maximum of one degree, regardless of the number of degrees earned, which should be the highest-level degree the employee has obtained that fits the criteria of Article 21.6.

 Article 22

-22.1 Longevity pay shall be administered, using the following scale, and is to be added to the employee’s base monthly salary after five (5) years of accumulated full-time continuous service with the City at the following rate:
+22.1 Longevity pay shall be administered, using the following scale, and is to be added to the employee’s base monthly salary after accumulating full-time continuous service with the City at the following rate:

 After five (5) years to ten (10) years – 2%